 We award businesses an overall quality rating.
 We will only invest in businesses we rate as “Excellent”, “Very Good” or “Good” (1, 2 and 3 respectively under our quality rating system).
 The majority of the portfolio comprises of “Excellent” and “Very Good” businesses.

-When appraising the quality of a business we assess four key criteria:
+When appraising the quality of a business we assess five key criteria:

 Business drivers: Identification of the critical factors that drive the economic performance of the business, and assessing the degree to which they are measurable and predicable and how these drivers are expected to trend over the investment horizon.